Baku Higher Oil School: Student services

 The Academic Registry at Heriot-Watt University assists students with all aspects of student services including enrolment, transfers, the European Diploma supplement, and disciplinary and complaints issues.

 Student Senate

 To ensure that all students are represented, the BHOS has developed a forum for discussing student issues and ideas.
-Students who participate in extra-curricular activities in the areas of Student Representation and School sports and social clubs/societies may be elected to the Student Senate.
+Students who participate in extracurricular activities in the areas of Student Representation and School sports and social clubs/societies may be elected to the Student Senate.

 Student Research Union

 The Student Research Union offers research opportunities outside the academic program and peer assistance.

 Sport and social clubs

 Students have access to a wide range of sports and social clubs.

 Facilities

 Information Technology

-New students are registered for IT facilities and receive a log-in for accessing Heriot Watt e-mail and the Virtual Learning Environment (VLE) system, which is known as VISION (Virtual Student Information Organisation Network).
+New students are registered for IT facilities and receive a log-in for accessing Heriot-Watt e-mail and the Virtual Learning Environment (VLE) system, which is known as VISION (Virtual Student Information Organisation Network).
 Students also receive information on accessing the university's WiFi network.